Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 ### Automatic Reassignment

-Live Agent provides auto-reassignment system for conversations.
-The **Allow conversations to be reassigned** setting is activated by default.
+Live Agent provides an auto-reassignment system for conversations.
+The **Allow conversations to be reassigned** setting is activated by default for all Inboxes.
+You can change this behavior for a specific Inbox.

 The auto-reassignment system operates in real-time, triggered by specific agent-related events.
 These events include:

 - When a human agent changes their availability to `Offline`, `Away`, or `Busy`.
 - When a human agent logs out.

 In such instances, the conversations assigned to the human agent are automatically reassigned to other available human agents.
-If there are no human agents currently online, the conversations are marked as unassigned.
+If no human agents are currently online, the conversations are marked as unassigned.

 To configure auto reassignment in your Inbox, follow these steps: